Care for Your Pets

 Heartworm

 Heartworm is a potentially life-threatening disease that dogs contract from being bitten by an infected mosquito.
-Heartworm is present in our area and can be prevented by annual blood tests followed by monthly heartworm preventative such as HEARTGARD.
-In this area preventative is given May through November.
+Heartworm is present in our area and can be detected by annual blood tests and prevented via a monthly heartworm preventative.
+We recommend year round heartworm prevention.

 Spay/Neuter